metacpan/metacpan-cpan-extracted/distros/A/App-Greple/README.md

 - **-f** _file_, **--file**=_file_

-    Specify the file which contains search pattern.
-When file contains multiple lines, patterns are mixed together by OR context.
+    Specifies the file containing the search pattern.
+If there are multiple lines in the file, each pattern is combined by an OR context.
+    So the file:

+        A
+        B
+        C

+    makes the pattern as `A|B|C`.

     Blank line and the line starting with sharp (#) character is ignored.
     Two slashes (//) and following string are taken as a comment and removed with preceding spaces.

+    In more detail, each of these patterns are evaluated under `(?^m)` flags.
+This is a situation where only the `m` (Multiline) flag is enabled in the default environment.
+So if you enable some flags in a pattern, they are only valid within itself.

-    When multiple files specified, each file produces individual pattern.
+    If multiple files are specified, a separate group pattern is generated for each file.

     If the file name is followed by `[index]` string, it is treated as specified by `--select` option.
 Next two commands are equivalent.

-        greple -f pattern_file'[1,5:7]'
+        greple -f pattern_file'[2,7:9]'

-        greple -f pattern_file --select 1,5:7
+        greple -f pattern_file --select 2,7:9

     See [App::Greple::subst](https://metacpan.org/pod/App%3A%3AGreple%3A%3Asubst) module.

 - **--select**=_index_

-    When you want to choose specific pattern in the pattern file provided by `-f` option, use `--select` option.  _index_ is number list separated by comma (,) character and each number is interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3ANumbers) module.
+    When you want to choose specific line in the pattern file provided by `-f` option, use `--select` option.  _index_ is number list separated by comma (,) character and each number is interpreted by [Getopt::EX::Numbers](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3ANumbers) module.
 Take a look at the module document for detail.

-    Next command use 1st and 5,6,7th pattern in the file.
+    Next command use 2nd and 7,8,9th lines in the pattern file.

-        greple -f pattern_file --select 1,5:7
+        greple -f pattern_file --select 2,7:9

 ## STYLES